Diff4Earth/ige-jaxathon-2025/projects/pastax-global-calibration.md

 ## Project description :
 [`pastax`](https://pastax.readthedocs.io/en/latest/) allows to calibrate stochastic trajectory simulators using gradient-based optimizers through JAX automatic differentiation capability.
-The aim of this project is to build a Proof-Of_Concept for calibrating a pastax simulator (Smagorinsky diffusion model) from a large (i.e. global over several years) amount of observed drifters trajectories and colocated surface geostrophic currents.
+The aim of this project is to build a Proof-Of-Concept for calibrating a pastax simulator (Smagorinsky diffusion model) from a large (i.e. global over several years) amount of observed drifters trajectories and colocated surface geostrophic currents.

 ## Background information :
 `pastax` code can be found here: [https://github.com/vadmbertr/pastax](https://github.com/vadmbertr/pastax).